Skip to content

 One of the most interesting things we've learned from customer conversations and pop-up events is that people often know their preferred fit better than any chart ever could.

+We saw this repeatedly when customers would try on multiple sizes of the same product.
 Many times, the chart pointed them toward one size, but their preference led them somewhere else.
+Not because the chart was wrong.
+Because fit is personal.

 That's one reason we've focused heavily on fabrics and patterns that comfortably accommodate slight body fluctuations and individual preferences instead of forcing everyone into an extremely narrow fit window.